Markandpreston1231/copilot.vim/README.md

 To learn more, visit [https://github.com/features/copilot](https://github.com/features/copilot).

-## Subscription
+## Availability

-GitHub Copilot requires a subscription.
-It is free for verified students and maintainers of popular open source projects on GitHub.
+GitHub Copilot is free for personal use but with certain limits that reset every month.
+You can get unlimited access with Copilot Pro starting at $10/month.

 GitHub Copilot is subject to the [GitHub Additional Product Terms](https://docs.github.com/en/site-policy/github-terms/github-terms-for-additional-products-and-features).